The Macroeconomic Imbalance Procedure (MIP) provides a framework for the coordination of economic policies across the European Union.

 Eurostat assesses that the current HPIs are sufficiently accurate and comparable across countries.
 Existing issues are addressed by Eurostat, and, more widely, in ESS working groups or workshops.

-The MIP scoreboard includes the following indicators:
+The MIP scoreboard includes the following indicators from labour market statistics:

-Unemployment rate (UR), % of labour force aged 15-74
+• Unemployment rate, % of labour force aged 15-74

-Labour force participation rate, % of population aged 15-64 years, 3 year change in pp
+• Labour force participation rate, % of population aged 15-64 years, 3 year change in pp

 Institutional issues

 The EU-LFS is based on European legislation since 1973.
 The principal legal acts, currently in force, are the Regulation (EU) 2019/1700 establishing a common framework for European social statistics relating to persons and households, based on data at individual level collected from samples, and the Commission Implementing Regulation (EU) 2019/2240 that specifies the implementation rules, technical items and content of the EU-LFS.
+The Commission Implementing Regulation (EU) 2019/2180 specifies the detailed arrangements and content for the quality reports pursuant to Regulation (EU) 2019/1700.

-The Regulation (EU) 2019/2240 entered into force in 2021 and introduced major changes in the EULFS.
+The Regulation (EU) 2019/2240 entered into force in 2021 and introduced major changes in the EU-LFS.
 Their impact varied among the countries depending on the distance of the previous national situation from the criteria stated in the new legislation.
 The goal was to achieve a better harmonisation among country results.
 The new regulation included the obligation for countries to provide break-free series in order to allow the continuity of the analysis and the possibility to calculate LFS-related MIP indicators in a consistent way.

 All indicators are based on the definitions stated in the Resolution of the 13th International Conference of Labour Statisticians (ICLS), convened in 1982 by the International Labour Organisation (ILO), and their amendments as decided in the following ICLS occurrences: the labour force is defined as the total number of people employed or unemployed.
 The employed persons comprise persons aged 15 to 89 who either worked, for at least one hour, in the reference week for pay or profit, including unpaid contributing family workers, or had a work from which they were temporary absent.
 Unemployed persons comprise persons aged 15 to 74 who meet the following three criteria: were not employed during the reference week, are available to start work within the two weeks following the reference week and have been actively seeking work in the four weeks ending with the reference week, or had already found a job to start within the next three months and are available to start work within the two weeks following the reference week.